btoll/tools/git/README.md

 But as usual, make sure you know what you're doing!
 I am not responsible for lost branches!

 ### git-goto
+    !!!
+This is deprecated.
+Use the git alias instead. !!!

 Example usages:

     git goto 5.1.0